Jon Oliva's Pain: History

 Interviews pointed to a third album being recorded by the band in late 2007 ready for a release by AFM Records in January or February 2008.
 In January 2008, a release date in April via AFM was confirmed for the new album, entitled Global Warning, with the band announcing that the new album has now been both mixed and mastered.
 After the album's release, the band embarked on a tour of North America and Europe with new guitarist Tom McDyne along with Circle II Circle and Manticora.
 The tour meant that Jon Oliva shared the stage with Zachary Stevens for the first time in almost 10 years.
 At the conclusion of the tour, the band announced that it had commenced pre-production on its fourth release, with a due date of 2009.
 The band toured the United States and Europe once more in 2009.

 The fourth release, entitled Festival, was released in February 2010.
 Plans for a live DVD to be filmed in 2009 were rescheduled, with a concert at 013 in Tilburg, Netherlands in October 2010 being tentatively scheduled for filming with a view to a live-DVD release in 2011.
 A live DVD release will mark the first time that Oliva will handle solo lead vocal material over much of his material.
 In September 2010, it was announced that due to "undisclosed personal reasons", both Tom McDyne and Kevin Rothney would be forced to sit-out the band's European tour and DVD filming.
 Former touring guitar player from the 'Tage Mahal tour, Jerry Outlaw was tapped to play guitars, with Jason Gaines, described as "Tampa's phenom bass player" replacing Rothney for the duration of the tour.
 As yet the DVD has still not been released.
 The band did however record their show in Florida in April 2012, the first night of a short tour celebrating the 25th Anniversary of Savatage's Hall of The Mountain King album, for a DVD release, and it now looks likely this will be released before the Festival tour one.

 Oliva revealed that he would not travel with the Trans-Siberian Orchestra during their European tour in a statement released in March 2011.
 On April 20, 2011; guitarist Matt LaPorte died suddenly at his home.

-Oliva stated in a 2019 interview for "The Sound Affect Show" that the band no longer exists after the tragic loss of Matt LaPorte and his busy schedule.
+Oliva stated in a 2019 interview for "The Sound Affect Show" that the band no longer exists following the death of Matt LaPorte, and because of his busy schedule.